RaphaelBirkl1991/app_akademie_weather-app/README.md

 <br>

-The weather app is an simple app to showcase the weather.
-The app was build in one of my lessons.
+Not much to see here, this is just a tasksheet from one of my lessons.